salilab/saliweb/doc/modules/frontend.rst

    .. method:: get_queue_page()

       Return the HTML content of the queue page.
 By default this simply shows all jobs in the queue in date order, plus some basic help text.
+(Note that there is currently no interface defined to do this any differently.
+If you need to customize the queue page, please talk to Ben so we can design a suitable interface.)

    .. method:: get_help_page(type)